 Good food and good food culture has been shown to lead not only to healthier, happier and more fulfilled children, but improved educational attainment.

-Meals are provided by Aspens and are free for children in Reception and KS1.
-For children in KS2 the cost is £11.50 per week.
-If your child is entitled to free school meals please notify the school office even if they are in Reception or KS1.
+Meals are provided by Love Food and are free for children in EYFS and KS1.
+For children in KS2 the cost is £2.30 per day.
+If your child is entitled to free school meals please notify the school office even if they are in EYFS or KS1.

 FREE SCHOOL MEALS